Junkehh/Easy-Placeholders/docs/support.md

 Join our Discord server for real-time support:
 [[Discord Invite Link]](https://discord.gg/ZWQtFbaxSj)

-## Contributing

-### Code Contributions
-1. Fork the repository
-2. Create a feature branch
-3. Commit your changes
-4. Create a pull request

 ### Documentation
 Help improve our documentation:
 1. Fork the repository